 which as previously noted is equivalent to

 More recent instruments have used other designs to avoid various problems.
 For example, Lee and Lewis (2003) used a novel design based on a rotating periscope to scan through scattering angles from 0.6 to 177.3 deg.
-Other in situ instruments are under development using, for example, separate detectors at ﬁxed angles to obtain the VSF as selected scattering angles between 10 and 170 deg.
+A more recent in situ instrument, the LISST-VSF can measure the VSF at 515 nm in the range of to 150 deg, along with the scattering coeﬃcient and beam attenuation and selected components of the Mueller matrix for polarized light scattering.
+See Slade et al. (2013).

 In sea water both absorption and scattering are always important.
 Depending on the water constituents and the wavelength, one process can dominate the other, but neither can be ignored.
 Thus one IOP cannot be measured independently of the others.
 Clearly, there is need for continued development of IOP instruments with novel designs that minimize the measurement problems mentioned above.